kumahq/kuma-website/app/_src/guides/excluding-traffic-from-transparent-proxy-redirection.md

 {% endtab %}
 {% endtabs %}

-## Exclude Traffic to and from Specific IP Addresses
+## Exclude traffic to and from specific IP addresses

 This example shows how to exclude incoming traffic coming from addresses in range `10.0.0.0/8` and outgoing traffic directed to address `192.168.10.1` or addresses in range `fd10::/16`.